HTTP-RPC/Kilo/README.md

     {{value:format=0x%04x:^url}}

-In addition to `printf()`-style formatting, the `format` modifier also supports the following arguments for numeric values:
+In addition to `printf()`-style formatting, the `format` modifier also supports the following arguments:

   * `currency` - applies a currency format
   * `percent` - applies a percent format